mal2-project/fake-shop-detection_models/README.md

 ### expert analysis dashboard

 To preserve the risk-score on a specific site a dashboard builder for generating visual html dashboard output is available.
-It includes the option to run the [kosoh](https://www.kiras.at/gefoerderte-projekte/detail/d/kosoh/) logo classifier to detect trustmarks and payment options, provides API hooks to submit the results to the fake-shop database, includes the option for caching as well as csv input for batch processing, as well as a basic form of explainability provided by LIME and SHAP.
+It includes the option to run the [kosoh](https://www.kiras.at/gefoerderte-projekte/detail/d/kosoh/) logo classifier to detect trustmarks and payment options, provides API hooks to submit the results to the [fake-shop database](https://github.com/mal2-project/fake-shop-detection_database), options for caching as well as csv handling for batch processing, as well as a basic explainability in the form of feature importance provided by LIME and SHAP.

     python dashboard.py -h